PurpurMC/PurpurDocs/mkdocs/Configuration.md

 ### server-mod-name
 - **default**: Purpur
-- **description**: This modified the server name that shows up when a client is outdated or when someone opens the debug screen [F3]
+- **description**: This modifies the server name that shows up when a client is outdated or when someone opens the debug screen [F3]

 ### lagging-threshold
 - **default**: 19.0